uofs-simlab/pythOS/README.md

 		 tableau, explicit tableau), and the provided operator should also be a tuple of (explicit operator, explicit operator), of which either (tableau and operator) may be None.
-		 When using MRIStep as an exact solver, the provided operator must have form ((fast implicit, fast explicit), (slow implicit, slow explicit)) with any of the operators optionally being None.
+		 When using MRIStep as an adaptive solver, the provided operator must have form ((fast implicit, fast explicit), (slow implicit, slow explicit)) with any of the operators optionally being None.
 		 When using IDA as a solver, the operator must take arguments (t, y, dydt) and return a residual.
 	 - any method not listed, by providing an instance of the `EmbeddedTableau` class found in `butcher_tableau.py`

-	  When using firedrake, only the exact solvers implemented in pythOS are options (or a new method using the `EmbeddedTableau` class)
+	When using firedrake, only the adaptive solvers implemented in pythOS are options (or a new method using the `EmbeddedTableau` class)

 - epi\_options: a dictionary to control the solver underlying the EPI methods.